steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 Use an SDK which has been out for two or more weeks.

 * If we do need a specific release for a fix: go with that one or later.
-* If it is a feature we need, do always try for a slightly later build.
+* If it is a feature we need, always try for a slightly later build.

 Features always take time to stabilize, so let others find the problems and AWS engineers the solutions.